 1. Call your child by name.

-Using nicknames and terms of endearment is very commonplace when interacting with small children.
+Using nicknames and terms of endearment is commonplace when interacting with small kids.
 I call my son all sorts of crazy stuff, but when it comes to listening, I’ve found using the good old fashioned birth name is really the most effective.

 2. Get down to the child’s level.

-This is something I actually learned when I was a nurse.
-We were often taught to get down to the patient’s eye level to help convey empathy and a caring attitude.
-If a patient was lying in bed, I would often squat down a bit or sit in the chair so I could look the patient in the eye when we talked.
+This is something I learned working full-time as a nurse.
+We were taught to get down to the patient’s eye level to help them know we cared.
+If a patient was lying in bed, I would squat down or sit in the chair to look the patient in the eye as we talked.

-This technique can apply to any age or ability.
-If I am able to I will either squat down or sit on the ground when I am trying to tell my son something important.
-When at the same level, we can hear and see each other better, both of which improve listening.
+This technique applies perfectly to any age or ability.
+When your toddler doesn’t listen, squat down or sit on the ground before communicating.
+Plus, when you are at the same level, you can hear and see each other better, both of which improve listening.

 3. Make eye contact.

-This is an overwhelmingly popular parenting tip.
-It’s popular because it is very effective in a variety of situations.
-When trying to improve toddler listening, eye contact is huge.
-After getting down to my son’s level, I say his name again and wait until our eyes meet.
-At that very moment I know he is paying attention and focusing on what I am saying.
+This is an overwhelmingly popular parenting tip because it is very effective when toddlers don’t listen.
+In a variety of situations, eye contact is huge!
+After getting down to your child’s level, say his or her name again and wait until your eyes meet.
+At that very moment you’ll know he or she is paying attention and focusing on what you are saying.

 4. Use gestures and expressions.

 Toddlers understand a reasonable amount of language, but using gestures and facial expressions can better clarify your message and improve understanding.
-My son understands what I am saying better, if I furrow my brow and shake my head than if I just tell him not to do something.
-Using gestures and facial expressions help me communicate better with him.
-Similarly, I also try to use happy expressions and nodding if I want to reinforce something he is doing well.
+Your child will better understand what you are saying, if you furrow your brow or shake your head than if you list instructions.
+Similarly, you can also try to use happy expressions and nodding if you want to reinforce something your toddler is doing well.